 Thank you for your interest in the Xavier University Occupational Therapy Program.
 Plans are underway to transition from the current Master in Occupational Therapy (MOT) degree to an entry-level Occupational Therapy Doctorate (OTD) degree.

-Plans to begin the first semester of the OTD Program in Summer 2020, are in the approval process (with the application process for the OTD Program planned to open in Summer 2019).
+Plans to begin the first semester of the OTD Program in Fall 2020, are in the approval process.
+Deadline for applications via OTCAS is December 1 and the Program may continue to accept applications after December 1 until slots are filled.
 Applications for the current MOT program will be accepted through Spring 2020, for the current Xavier University students in the pre-occupational therapy curriculum to the MOT program.

 Admission to the HOCS courses is open to all Xavier students, with the final pathway of HOCS to MOT cohort beginning in Fall 2019; however enrollment is limited to current Xavier students.
 Registration for the HOCS courses is approved by the Department of Occupational Therapy and is normally determined by the following criteria: